Developer Guide

 Alternative 2: Input format is

-.- Pros: Easier to implement as the existing
+massdelete start/START end/END.- Pros: Easier to implement as the existing

-classes are well-suited to parse such input formats. - Cons: There are more prefixes for the user to remember.
+ArgumentMultimapandCliSyntaxclasses are well-suited to parse such input formats. - Cons: There are more prefixes for the user to remember.

 - Pros: Easier to implement as the existing